ZhimingZhou/zhimingzhou.github.io/_posts/2020-12-09-Prospective-Students.md

 comments: false
 ---

-I’m looking for talented students with GENUINE ENTHUSIASM for fundamental research in machine learning/artificial intelligence.
+I’m looking for talented students with GENUINE enthusiasm for FUNDAMENTAL research in machine learning/artificial intelligence.

 - Overall:
 	- I have a very high standard for research and require students to do RIGOROUS and IN-DEPTH research INDEPENDENTLY.